bogdan/blog/_posts/2012-02-30-javascript-ajax-submit-form-validation.markdown

 It's fast as wind and easy to implement:

 * No SQL queries during validation request
-  * Except uniqueness, that is more likely a feature than a bug
+  * Except uniqueness, that is more likely a feature than a problem
-* No Rendering just small JSON as the response
+* No Rendering just small JSON object as response
 * No additional controller action - just modify existing one

 ## From Assumptions to Coding

-As we agreed before controller should return JSON instead of HTML:
+As we agreed - controller should return JSON instead of HTML:

 {% highlight diff %}
  class UsersController < ApplicationController